Spannakin/Nature-Quiz/README.md

 ### Credits

-   The project has not been an easy one for me as Javascript has been quite challenging for me and I've needed quite a bit of support both in an actual sense from my Mentor Simen and also fronm the tutors on tutor support, but also from my friends and family who have been brilliant cheerleaders when thing were not working and I couldn't see why.
+   The project has not been an easy one for me as Javascript has been quite challenging for me and I've needed quite a bit of support both in an actual sense from my Mentor Simen and also from the tutors on tutor support, but also from my friends and family who have been brilliant cheerleaders when thing were not working and I couldn't see why.
-   I should also thank [James Q Quick](https://www.youtube.com/c/jamesqquick) and [DevEd](https://www.youtube.com/channel/UClb90NQQcskPUGDIXsQEz5Q) as watching thier channels was very helpful for me getting to grips with Javascript.
+   I should also thank [James Q Quick](https://www.youtube.com/c/jamesqquick) and [DevEd](https://www.youtube.com/channel/UClb90NQQcskPUGDIXsQEz5Q) as watching their channels was very helpful for me getting to grips with Javascript.
    One final shout out to Paul and Connie, very good friends who have helped me think through my code and what I need to do to fix it.